SyntaxArc/KeycloakForge/README.md

-Here’s the updated README for your repository "KeycloakForge" hosted at `https://github.com/SyntaxArc/KeycloakForge`.
-It reflects your specific setup without a license section, as requested.

----

 # KeycloakForge

 This project, KeycloakForge, sets up a Keycloak identity and access management server with a PostgreSQL database and an Nginx reverse proxy for secure HTTPS access.
 The configuration is managed using Docker Compose.